Metalnib/MoonlimitDroneApi/README.md

 ## Breaking changes from the old api

+* The Drone can have multiple network settings, object *DroneNetworkSettings* belongs to the *user* and not to only one drone. *Drone* has many-to-many relation ship with *DroneNetworkSettings*.
+NetworkSettings got new fields:  UseDHCP, Router(gataway) and IPAddress for manuel settings.

 * All new endpoints start with api, for example /drone/{id} is now /api/drone/{id}

 * Endpoints /drone/create /drone/edit and /drone/delete are removed.
 Use just /drone with http GET, POST, PUT and DELETE methods instead.